SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about visiting this unique museum

-Exhibit inside the Railway MuseumOne of the exhibits inside the Railway Museums about our streetcars
+Exhibit inside the Railway MuseumOne of the exhibits about our streetcars inside the Railway Museum

 Another free museum is the Railway Museum.
 Here you can learn a little about the origins of all the historic streetcars that carry passengers up and down Market Street.

-You will find this right at the Don Chee Way & Steuart St stop along the streetcar line.
+You will find this right at the Don Chee Way & Steuart Street stop along the streetcar line.

 >> More about our streetcars and this fun museum

-One to two times a week you can catch a reading at the City Lights Bookstore in San Francisco's North Beach district.
+One to two times a week you can catch a poetry or book reading at the City Lights Bookstore in San Francisco's North Beach district.
+They take place in Jack Kerouac Alley, between the store and Vesuvio Cafe.

 This famous bookstore was founded by poet Lawrence Ferlinghetti and was a favorite hangout of the Beat Generation.